codedesign-webapp/pwa-mission/README.md

 <br>

-## 1. Introduction to sample files
+## 1. Introduction to Mission sample files

 This is a **source code repository** for mission examples of the book which is **'Do it!
 Making Progressive Web Apps'** (Easys Publishing, Eungsuck Kim).